GlobalBoost/ord-globalboost/docs/src/guides/inscriptions.md

 =========================

-Individual sats can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
-Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.
+Individual sats can be inscribed with arbitrary content, creating GlobalBoost-native digital artifacts that can be held in a GlobalBoost wallet and transferred using GlobalBoost transactions.
+Inscriptions are as durable, immutable, secure, and decentralized as GlobalBoost itself.

-Working with inscriptions requires a Bitcoin full node, to give you a view of the current state of the Bitcoin blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.
+Working with inscriptions requires a GlobalBoost full node, to give you a view of the current state of the GlobalBoost blockchain, and a wallet that can create inscriptions and perform sat control when constructing transactions to send inscriptions to another wallet.

-Bitcoin Core provides both a Bitcoin full node and wallet.
-However, the Bitcoin Core wallet cannot create inscriptions and does not perform sat control.
+GlobalBoost Core provides both a GlobalBoost full node and wallet.
+However, the GlobalBoost Core wallet cannot create inscriptions and does not perform sat control.

-This requires [`ord`](https://github.com/ordinals/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with Bitcoin Core wallets.
+This requires [`ord`](https://github.com/ordinals/ord), the ordinal utility. `ord` doesn't implement its own wallet, so `ord wallet` subcommands interact with GlobalBoost Core wallets.

 This guide covers:

-1. Installing Bitcoin Core
+1. Installing GlobalBoost Core
-2. Syncing the Bitcoin blockchain
+2. Syncing the GlobalBoost blockchain
-3. Creating a Bitcoin Core wallet
+3. Creating a GlobalBoost Core wallet
 4. Using `ord wallet receive` to receive sats
 5. Creating inscriptions with `ord wallet inscribe`
 6. Sending inscriptions with `ord wallet send`